risingwavelabs/risingwave-docs/cloud/organization-overview.md

 <card
 title="Invite and manage users" content="Invite others to your organization and manage them.
-Share your clusters, databases, and other resources with your team." cloud="manage-users" style={{height: "87%"}}
+Share your projects, databases, and other resources with your team." cloud="manage-users" style={{height: "87%"}}
 />